omedalus/turnleft/README.md

 | Freedom + ???                    | ???                 | ???                             | Captivity + True | +1     |

 This now provides the bot with all the information it needs to solve the game perfectly indefinitely.

+### Constraints and Caveats

+We're representing the state exhaustively, i.e. as a combined union of all variables, observed and unobserved.
+This won't scale.

+In this limited toy problem, the hidden variable is testable from the same observed state in which it is settable.
+Because of this, it's unnecessary to track the state of the hidden variable back more than one turn.
+Naturally, this also won't scale.
+We'll have to make the problem a little bit harder later in order to force the variable to track for one more turn.

+Because of the latter observation, it's probably unnecessary at this stage to track the hidden variable all the way through the "Freedom" observable state.
+We'll definitely need to have *some* way to track the hidden variable through more than one action, but we'll jump off that bridge when we get to it.

+### Deep-dive into the search algorithm

+We can't just handwave over the search algorithm, of course.
+Remember, this isn't a model-free action-chooser, like a Q learner.
+This is a system that learns a model, acts within the structure of the learned model, and ultimately strategizes its actions to balance between receiving rewards within the known model and performing exploratory action to expand said model.
+Though we can postpone fleshing out the latter capability, we need to at least investigate how the agent chooses an action from a state.

+The general gist is a fairly simple minimax-like tree:
+1. The search starts from a root node.
+This root node will be of type "action node", and it will represent the "action" of currently existing.
+1. The root node is appended a set of children representing all possible current states.
+If the agent knows its current state with full specification, then the root node will only have one child.
+1. Each state node, before being added to the tree, first gets added to a "Traversed" memoization catalog.
+Implementation-wise, presumably the "Traversed" catalog will be a hash table, and each state node will be expressible as a unique string or other hashable value.
+This will help us avoid infinite loops and re-doing work.
+If the node is already in the memo, then it is not added to the tree.
+1. Each state node has a likelihood estimate.
+All of a node's children, i.e. a sibling set, get their likelihoods scaled such that their total probability sums to 1.
+1. Each state node has a reward estimate.
+Rewards are only applied when the agent performs an action that lands in a state.
+For the current state, the reward is inherently zero.
+You're already here, after all.
+Otherwise, the reward estimate would be scaled by the node's probability.
+1. Each state node's scaled reward estimate is propagated recursively up its parent.
+An Action node's Reward is the sum of the rewards of its State children, prorated by probabilty.
+A state node's reward is the max of the rewards of its action node children.
+1. For each state node, generate the set of all possible actions that we can perform (or more precisely, that we will bother investigating).
+1. For each action, generate an Action Node.
+1. For each Action Node, generate a set of possible resultant states.
+1. Append to each Action Node a set of child State Nodes
+1. Repeat from step 3, up to some maximum depth.

+This is pretty simple, but already complicated enough to pause for a while to go implement some unit tests for.